 Ten people can now meet in Western Australia for recreational purposes, including outdoor boot camps and non-contact sports, as long as social distancing is in place.

-Gyms in Tasmania are expected to open on June 15, along with swimming pools and other indoor sporting venues as the state commences stage two of the recovery plan.
+Gyms in Tasmania opened on June 15, along with swimming pools and other indoor sporting venues as the state commences stage two of the recovery plan.

 Residents of Tasmania are allowed to gather in groups of 10 for outdoor, socially safe recreational activities, such as exercising horses, boating, fishing and group fitness in outdoor areas, following the 1.5-metre rule.

-Gyms in South Australia will be allowed to open their doors to 20 patrons at a time.
+Gyms in South Australia are allowed to open their doors to 20 patrons at a time.
 Currently, 10 people are allowed to gather in groups for outdoor activities and a limited number of outdoor swimming pools are already open.

 Gyms in the Northern Territory are open.
 Local gyms have been open since May 15, with strict cleaning and social distancing rules in place.